Willow Class Lead

-Sue has been an assistant teacher in Early Childhood since 2017.
+Sue began working at RWS in 2015, first as a substitute teacher and then as an assistant teacher in the Early Childhood program.
+In 2021, she became the lead teacher for the newly formed 3-day Willow Early Childhood class.
 She holds a Bachelor of Science in Earth Science from the Pennsylvania State University and a Master of Science in Geology from the University of North Carolina at Wilmington.
-Her previous work centered on educating residents in environmentally friendly methods of horticulture, protecting water quality, and conserving natural resources.
+Her previous work centered on educating residents in environmentally-friendly methods of horticulture, protecting water quality, and conserving natural resources.

 After becoming a mother, her heart turned toward child development and her educational focus switched to a younger audience, feeling called to support young children on their paths of self-discovery.
-As a lifelong learner, she continues to develop her understanding of Waldorf philosophies through small groups and self-studies.
+As a lifelong learner, she continues to develop her understanding of Waldorf philosophies through formal continuing education with Sunbridge Institute and Lifeways, small groups, and self-studies.

-She loves exploring the outdoors with her family, hiking, and fossil hunting.
-She is an avid gardener and loves to share with others the importance of pollinators.
+She loves exploring the outdoors with her family and communing with nature.
+She is an avid gardener and loves to help others make sustainable landscaping choices.
 She enjoys creating through woodworking, painting, and other art forms.

 “It is a privilege to bear witness to a child’s discovery, whether it be finding a caterpillar in the garden or accomplishing a new skill.”